Integration on the Surreals: Some open questions and a remaining problem

+The answer to the following question will shed more light on the deeper structure of the surreal universe.

-{\bf Question 3.} Can the above theory of extension, antidifferentiation and integral operators be given a genetic formulation in the {\emph{inductive} sense (mentioned in the Introduction) that was sort after by Conway, Kruskal and Norton?
+{\bf Question 2.} Can the theory of extension, antidifferentiation and integral operators presented in the previous sections of the paper be given a genetic (simplicity-hierarchical) formulation in the {\emph{inductive} sense (mentioned in the introduction) that was sort after by Conway, Kruskal and Norton?

 The authors do in fact know how to provide a simplicity-hierarchical account for much of the theory in terms of Conway's $\{L|R\}$ notation and hope to present it in a future paper.
-However, the s-hierarchical definitions employed in the account are not inductive, and therefore are not genetic in Conway's sense (see Footnote \ref{f1}).
+However, the definitions in terms of Conway's $\{L|R\}$ notation employed in the account are not inductive, and therefore are not genetic in Conway's sense (see Footnote \ref{f1}).